 Wrapping Up

-Despite the efforts, production of Millet in India has only marginally increased from 14.52 million tonnes in 2015-16 to 17.96 million tonnes in 2020-21.
-In comparison, wheat production stood at a record 109 million tonnes and paddy was 124 million tonnes in 2020-21.
+Despite these efforts, the production of Millet in India has increased only marginally, from 14.52 million tonnes in 2015-16 to 17.96 million tonnes in 2020-21.
+In comparison, wheat production stood at a record 109 million tonnes, and paddy was 124 million tonnes in 2020-21.

 This now needs to change.